yinglj/davinci-resolve-mcp/FEATURES.md

 4. Cross-checking results for accuracy

 Features are marked as "✅ Implemented and tested" only after all steps are completed successfully.
-Windows features are currently marked as "⚠️ Implemented but needs testing" as they require more field testing.
+Windows features are currently marked as "⚠️ Implemented but needs testing" as they require more field testing with the enhanced Windows support.